redhat-actions/openshift-actions-runner-chart/README.md

 See [the wiki](https://github.com/redhat-actions/openshift-actions-runner-chart/wiki/Managing-PATs) for a note on managing mulitple PATs, if you want to add a new PAT or replace an existing one.

 ## Troubleshooting
-The runner containers will crash with an authorization/authentication error (HTTP 401 or 403) if the GitHub PAT they are given is not valid, or does not have the required permission scope.
-Make sure the `githubPat` input value contains a token that has the required permission scopes, as outlined in [Step 2](#pat-guidelines).

-The runner containers will crash with an HTTP 404 if the org, user, or repository name is misspelled, or not visible with the token's permissions.

-### General guidelines for troubleshooting

 You can view the resources created by Helm using `helm get manifest $RELEASE_NAME`, and then inspect those resources using `kubectl get`.

 The resources are also labeled with `app.kubernetes.io/instance={{ .Release.Name }}`, so you can view all the resources with: